MARTIMM/question-answer/docs/content-docs/setup/structures.md

 * **width**; The minimum width of the dialog.
 * **height**; The minimum height of the dialog.
-* **button-map**; A map of button names.
-For instance on a login one would not like to have a 'Finish' label on a button but 'Login'.
-So an entry could be `"finish": "login"`.
-First letter uppercase of every word is done automatically and dashes are replaced with spaces.
-Buttons are hidden when mapped to an empty string.
+* **button-map**; A map of button names to a structure.
+There are two default buttons `save-quit` and `cancel` which do not need extra info and will be displayed by default.
+For changes and additions one need a structure.
+For instance on a login one would not like to have a 'save-quit' label on a button but rename it to `Login`.
+The first letter of every word is uppercased and dashes are replaced with spaces.
+If a button is not desired, i.e. the default visible ones, a button is hidden when a name is set to an empty string.
+Otherwise, without a structure, the button is not shown.

   The supported buttons are;
-  * `save-quit`: Save and close.
+  * `save-quit`; Save and close.
+Checks are done to see if it is safe to save.
+Its options may be;
+    * `name`; Different text on the button or empty string to hide the button.

   * `save-continue`: Save but do not close.
-This is like an 'Apply'.
+Checks are done.
+This works like an 'Apply'.
-  * `finish`: Deprecated.
-Same as `save-quit`.
+    * `name`; Different text on the button.

-  * `cancel`: Close without saving.
+  * `cancel`; Close without saving.
+    * `name`; Different text on the button or empty string to hide the button.

-  * `help-info`: Show help dialog.
+  * `help-info`; Show help dialog.
 Text is from `help-message`,
+    * `name`; Different text on the button.
-* **help-info**; When help button is shown, this text can be displayed.
+    * `message`; When help button is shown, this text is displayed.
 When absent, the help button is NOT shown.

+  * `user`; A user definable button.
+    * `name`; Different text on the button.
+    * `action`; A name of a method which can be called on a previously provided object.
+The method is called when the answer on the question in accepted and saved in the users data.
+This is like the action from the question explained above.

 * **pages**; An array of hashes.

 ```
 { "width": ... ,
   "height": ... ,
   "button-map": {
-    default label: new label ,
+    "default label text": {
+      "name": "changed label text",
+      "text": "optional text",
+      "action": "optional action"
+    }
     ...
   },
   "pages": [ {